javierwilson/tonto/README.md

 Tonto gets a list of hosts (HOSTS variable) and pings each of them, if a host does not respond it will send and alert (to EMAIL variable), it will also notify when the host is responsive again.
-It will also keep a log file with this information and response times (RRT) from ping.
+It will also keep a log file with this information and response times (RTT) from ping.

-Addionally, if RRDTOOL is available, it will save all this information (RRT and packet loss, evetually) in an RRD database file, and create a pretty graph every 5 minutes.
+Addionally, if RRDTOOL is available, it will save all this information (RTT and packet loss) in an RRD database file, and create a pretty graph every 5 minutes.

 How do I install tonto?
 -----------------------